Tashkurgan: Transportation

-As the area is remote from populated regions, it is served by Tashkurgan Khunjerab Airport, which opened on 23 December 2022, with 3800 meter runway.
-It will be China's closest airport to Pakistan, Tajikistan, and Afghanistan.
+As the area is remote from populated regions, it is served by Tashiku'ergan Hongqilafu Airport, which opened on 23 December 2022, with 3800 meter runway.
+It is China's closest airport to Pakistan, Tajikistan, and Afghanistan.
+The airport offers one flight to Kashgar every day.

 Karakoram Highway

 Today Tashkurgan is on the Karakoram Highway which follows the old Silk Road route from China to Pakistan.
 Accommodation is available and it is a recommended overnight stop for road travellers from China to Pakistan, in order to have the best chance of crossing the snow-prone Khunjerab Pass in daylight.
 Special registration with the police must be made before entering Tashkurgan, and Chinese citizens must receive written permission from their local police department before entering the region.

 Travelling from Xinjiang, it is about 230 km south of Kashgar and is the last town before the border with Pakistan.
 It is 120 km over the Khunjerab Pass from Sust, which is the Pakistani border town.
 Passenger road service between Tashkurgan and the Pakistani towns of Sust and Gilgit has existed for many years, and road service between Kashgar and Gilgit (via Tashkurgan and Sust) started in summer 2006.
 However, the border crossing between China and Pakistan at Khunjerab Pass (the highest border of the world) is open only between 1 May and 15 October.
 During winter, the roads are blocked by snow.